FORMENTERA - SANT FANCESC XAVIER - S'ABEURADA DE CAN SIMONET

 I enjoyed the grilled tentacles.

-My designated dining companion immensely enjoyed her gazpacho slurping up the soup studded with fresh beets.
+My designated dining companion immensely enjoyed her gazpacho, slurping it up, studded with fresh beets.

-Then the server brought the gnocchi and it was a delight with walnuts and herbs and zucchini chopped fine and mushrooms in a light savory sauce.
+Then the server brought the gnocchi, and it was a delight with walnuts and herbs, and zucchini chopped fine and mushrooms in a light, savoury sauce.
 A perfect dish.
 I used the bread they served to sop up the sauce.

-and I was assured it was and for the island, it was the best cheesecake I have had compared to the blah stuff that is commercially made.
+And I was assured it was, and for the Island, it was the best cheesecake I have had compared to the blah stuff made commercially.

-All photos in this article © Bernadette Mundy & Jonathon Lipsin
+All photos in this article are © Bernadette Mundy & Jonathon Lipsin

 Words © Jonathon Lipsin.